sjyoo/coex_helper/README.md

 # coex_helper
-helper repo for coexpression repo
+Helper repo for dependency installation to be independent from coexpression repo